 16 ways to use Nike+ Run Club

-We've been using the latest version of Nike+ Run Club for three months and have pulled out the features we feel can make the biggest difference to your performance, motivation and running enjoyment.
+We've been using the latest version of Nike+ Run Club for a while now and have pulled out the features we feel can make the biggest difference to your performance, motivation and running enjoyment.

 Build your running knowledge: Go for a guided run